 Visitors can get a sneak peak at what’s to come on the new Fisher’s Peak website.
 There, you can learn more about the peak’s development and its partners, and get answers to some frequently asked questions.
 Contact us with any questions about planning your outdoor adventure and happy exploring!

-Miles of historic and scenic park trails run through meadows, grasslands, forests and riparian environments for unforgettable hiking, backpacking, and cycling experiences.
+Miles of historic and scenic park trails run through meadows, grasslands, forests and riparian environments for unforgettable hiking and backpacking experiences.
 Trinidad Lake State Park offers trails for all abilities and the Sunset Point Trail is handicapped-accessible.
+The newly-opened Fisher’s Peak State Park offers two trails, and more are under development.
 The Wormhole Loop Trail is easily accessed and is just north of Simpson’s rest (near the Trinidad sign).

 Activities for the whole family offering unique adventure and the opportunity to make memories that will last a lifetime.
 Contact us with any questions about planning your outdoor adventure and happy exploring!